ShivankYadav/MultipleFaceRecognition-AttendanceSystem/README.md

     -> In this the user is expected to run IP webcam on his/her phone and create a server(connection) -> For this, the computer(server) and the phone must be connected on same Wifi(net enabled).

 Note:- The model is pretrained on Jason Mamoa, Elon Musk and Leonardo DiCap.
-So you can directly run the PredictAttendance(10 single images) to see the output.
+So you can directly run the PredictAttendance(Face_recog 10 stills) to see the output.